 Maintaining Your Watch

-Maintaining Your Watch can be a difficult process.
-Maintaining Your Watch is something that all watch owners should be aware of.
-This page will explain the basic ideas about maintenance, specific information about your watch may be available from the manufacturer or included in the instructions provided with the watch.
+Maintaining your watch can be a difficult process.
+This page will explain some of the basic ideas about general maintenance.
+In addition, specific maintenance information for your watch is available from the manufacturer or included in the watch’s operating manual.

 How can my watch get water damage?